sranka/jdbcimage/README.md

 1. Build the project using maven
    * mvn install
    * chmod a+x bin/jdbcimage.sh
+   * if you using oracle database, copy JDBC drivers to the lib directory
 2. Know JDBC connection settings to your database
    * *url* - JDBC connection URL
    * *user* - database user